-This vehicle is equipped with an automatic transmission shift lock control system.
-The shift lock is designed to:
+This vehicle is equipped with an electronic shift lock release system.
+The shift lock release is designed to:

-- Prevent ignition key removal unless the shift lever is in P (Park) with the shift lever button fully released. - Prevent movement of the shift lever out of P (Park) unless the ignition is in ON/RUN and the brake pedal is applied.
+- Prevent ignition key removal (if equipped) unless the shift lever is in P (Park) with the shift lever button fully released. - Prevent movement of the shift lever out of P (Park), unless the ignition is in ON/RUN and the brake pedal is applied.